 We are subject to credit risk from our IHOP franchisees operating under our Previous Business Model, and a default by these franchisees may negatively affect our cash flows.
 Of the 1,404 IHOP restaurants subject to franchise agreements as of December 31, 2012, over half operate under the Previous Business Model.
 The Company was involved in all aspects of the development and financing of the IHOP restaurants established prior to 2003.
 Under the Previous Business Model, the Company typically identified and leased or purchased the restaurant sites, built and equipped the restaurants and then franchised them to franchisees.
-In addition, IHOP typically financed as much as 80% of the franchise fee for periods ranging from five to eight years and leased the restaurant and equipment to the franchisee over a 25-year period.
-Therefore, in addition to franchise fees and royalties, the revenues received from an IHOP franchisee operating under the Previous Business Model include, among other things, lease or sublease rents for the restaurant property building, rent under an equipment lease and interest income from the financing arrangements for the unpaid portion of the franchise fee under the franchise notes.
-If any of these IHOP franchisees were to default on their payment obligations to us, we may be unable to collect the amounts owed under the building property lease/sublease agreement and our notes and equipment contract receivables, as well as outstanding franchise royalties.
+In addition, IHOP typically financed as much as 80% of the franchise fees and royalties, the revenues received from an IHOP franchisee operating under the Previous Business Model include, among other things, lease or sublease rents for the restaurant property building, rent under an equipment lease and interest income from the financing arrangements for the unpaid portion of the franchise fee under the building property lease/sublease agreement and our notes and equipment contract receivables, as well as outstanding franchise royalties.
 The additional amounts owed to us by each of these IHOP franchisees subject us to greater credit risk and defaults by IHOP franchisees operating under our Previous Business Model may negatively affect our cash flows.

 Termination or non-renewal of franchise agreements may disrupt restaurant performance.
-Each franchise agreement is subject to termination by us in the event of default by the franchisee after applicable cure periods.
+Each franchise agreement is subject to termination by us in the event of default by the franchise after applicable cure periods.
 Upon the expiration of the initial term of a franchise agreement, the franchisee generally has an option to renew the franchise agreement for an additional term.
 There is no assurance that franchisees will meet the criteria for renewal or will desire or be able to renew their franchise agreements.
 If not renewed, a franchise agreement and the related payments will terminate.
 We may be unable to find a new franchisee to replace such lost revenues.
 Furthermore, while we will be entitled to terminate franchise agreements following a default that is not cured within the applicable grace period, if any, such termination may disrupt the performance of the restaurants affected.